szusik/settlers-remake/README.md

 ### Android
 1. Enable installation of Apps from "Unknown Sources".
-2. Copy the "GFX" and the "SND" folders of your original "The Settlers 3" installation into a folder called "JSettlers" on your device.
+2. Copy the folders "GFX", "SND" and "MAP" (optional) of your original "The Settlers 3" installation into a folder called "JSettlers" on your device.
 The "JSettlers" folder must be located in the root directory of your internal storage (alongside folders like "Download" or "DCIM") or your external storage (e.g. memory card).
 3. Download the newest stable JSettlers-Android_v*.apk onto your Android device.
 4. Install JSettlers by running the downloaded file.